 Heads of Departments are responsible for the ongoing maintenance and compliance with record keeping procedures in their departments.

-Individual members of staffare responsible for creating and maintaining records in accordance with best practice.
+Individual employees, workers, contractors and volunteers are responsible for creating and maintaining records in accordance with best practice.

-Relevant best practice procedures can be found on the O: All Staff drive on the Gallery’s network.
+Relevant best practice procedures can be found on the Gallery’s network.
 For advice on specific issues staff should contact the Records Manager or the Archivist.
 Mandatory records management and information access legislation training is provided to new starters in relevant roles.

 8) Breach of Policy

-Breaches of the Gallery’s Records Management procedures or any relevant governing legislation will be dealt with in accordance with the Gallery’s disciplinary procedure.
+Knowingly and maliciously breaching the Gallery’s Records Management procedures or any relevant governing legislation will be dealt with in accordance with the Gallery’s disciplinary procedure.

 10) Date of Approval

 Approved at the meeting of the Board of Trustees on 13 May 2020.